kongpop10/ReAct-Nexus/ReAct/README.md

 These are required for AI completions, web search, stock data, and advanced web scraping/crawling respectively.

+The default API base URL is set to OpenRouter (`https://openrouter.ai/api/v1`), but you can configure it to use any compatible API endpoint.

 ### Model Configuration

 The application uses different models for different tasks: